 Haran, who is the executive director of the Alliance for South Asian AIDS Prevention and an outspoken advocate, says that coming out was difficult but that he is grateful for all the support he received.
 “My mom and sisters were accepting and still are,” he says.
 “I am blessed to be accepted by family and all the support they give me for who I am and what I do.”

-This coming Saturday, Haran will be the first Sri Lankan, Tamil speaking man to be a grand marshal at Toronto’s Annual Pride Parade, and will be marching alongside his mother and sister.
-His hope is that others in the community who are struggling with reconciling their religious or cultural identities with coming out will feel more supported and a little less alone by seeing someone similar to them represented.
+This coming Saturday, Haran will be the first Sri Lankan Tamil-speaking man to be a grand marshal at Toronto’s Annual Pride Parade, and will be marching alongside his mother and sister.
+His hope is that others in the community who are struggling with reconciling their religious or cultural identities with coming out will feel more supported and a little less alone by seeing someone similar to them represented at the parade.

 On the topic of marriage, Haran says that his preferred wedding would be a simple affair without a lot of pomp and pageantry.
 “My wedding would entail some great Indian/Sri Lankan food stations in a huge outdoor field with lots of mini lights lining the perimeter on stakes with a dome of lights as well.
 Lots of music, very few speeches, and people just having a great time with us and us with them.
 People would be dressed in simple Indian outfits and just have nature bless all of us with the stars shimmering in the sky, the slight breeze of the wind rustling the leaves in the trees and gently cooling all our guests.”